Analytics-at-Sauder/Analytics-at-Sauder.github.io/p08_sales_forecast_part_2.md

 #### Fitting

-Now we have our datasets ready, we can finally fit the model.
-One of the parameters of the model is called `mcmc_samples`, which sepcifies the number of samples to create using the [Markov Chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) method; this parameter has an impact on the confidence interval of our model, but for the sake of this project, we will not get into further details.
+Now that we have our datasets ready, we can finally fit the model.
+One of the parameters of the model is called `mcmc_samples`, which sepcifies the number of samples to draw using the [Markov Chain Monte Carlo](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo) method; this parameter has an impact on the confidence interval of our model, but for simplicity, we will not get into further details for the purposes of this Notebook.

 ```python